dchung1209/ViT-Bird-Recognition/README.md

 [DinoV2](https://ai.meta.com/blog/dino-v2-computer-vision-self-supervised-learning/) is a recent state-of-the-art vision transform model developed by Meta AI.

-For the fair comparison, the model using 86M parameters is used
+To ensure a fair comparison, the employed model shares the same embedding dimension and maintains a similar parameter size of 82 million.

-### Result (epoch 40)
+### Result

 | Precision | Recall | F1-Score | Accuracy |
 | --------- | ------ | -------- | -------- |